Skip to main content

 Engagement Time Frame

 Lastly, you just need to set your engagement time frame.
-Your engagement time frame selection will define how far back Accoil Analytics looks back in order to measure your engagement scores.
+Your engagement time frame selection will define how far back Accoil looks back in order to measure your engagement scores.
 You can choose either 1, 7, or 30 days.

 Score Filtering